This is the manifesto of enlightened individualism.

 4. It’s not about refusing any “sense of belonging”

-They’re also very happy to be part of groups and to feel a sense of belonging.
+They’re also happy to be part of groups and to feel a sense of belonging.

-They just do so while also maintaining their individuality.
+They just do so more critically, and while maintaining their individuality.

 5. It’s not about endless pragmatism, rationality, and rejection of all feelings and romance